Home › Service directory › Melton suite psychiatric intensive care unit (Barnsley)

 Outcomes

-- Melton Suite aims to complete a comprehensive assessment to determine the patient’s needs – working in partnership with the patient to meet these needs
+- Melton suite aims to complete a comprehensive assessment to determine the patient’s needs – working in partnership with the patient to meet these needs

 - We aim to reduce risk factors identified in the admission process in order to step patients back down to an inpatient ward or, if necessary, step up to secure provisions